-Included in the cash balance as at 31 December 2021 is \$0.5 million of restricted cash and as at 31 December 2020 is \$0.2 million of restricted cash.
+Included in the cash balance as at 31 December 2022 is \$0.4 million of restricted cash and as at 31 December 2021 is \$0.5 million of restricted cash.
 The Company cannot access these cash balances until certain conditions are met.
-These conditions pertain to the Company's ABL facility as well as restrictions to secure facility leases.
+These conditions pertain to restrictions to secure facility leases and pension payments.